philipturner/ue5-nanite-macos/README.md

 ### Breakthrough

 After several days of debugging and investigating, I may have traced this crash back to its origin.
 There are two candidates, which I'm currently investigating.
-I was looking for the place that initially set the mismatched pixel shader.
-I need to determine whether these locations associate a render target texture with the pixel shader.
-If so, that render target texture should be `.type2D`.
+One of these should set a pixel shader that requires a `texture_buffer`.
+Hopefully, a line of code very close by will also assign a render target of type `.type2D`.
+The render target wouldn't match the pixel shader, and would cause a crash the Metal commands are encoded on the asynchronous task queue.

 ```
 (1) Engine/Source/Runtime/Renderer/Private/Nanite/Nanite.cpp, circa line 761